apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 then organizes the documents based on those types.
 The desired result is to make it easier for the entire TVM community to find documentation that meet their needs, whether they are new users or experienced users.
-Another goal is to make it easier for the development community to contribute to the TVM documentation.
+Another goal is to make it easier for the developer community to contribute to the TVM documentation.
 It recognizes that while in most communities there is a distinct divide between the user and the developer communities, there can be significant overlap given the nature of TVM as an optimizing compiler.